Does homeowners insurance cover sewer line damage?

 The cost of an endorsement varies by insurer, but is usually fairly affordable.

-Many homeowners insurance companies offer sewage backup endorsements, but this type of endorsement only covers damage caused by sewer backups — not physical damage to the sewer lines.
+Many homeowners insurance companies offer sewage backup endorsements (also known as water back-up and sump discharge or overflow endorsements), but this type of endorsement only covers damage caused by sewer backups — not physical damage to the sewer lines.
 A sewage backup endorsement may cover the cost of replacing your floor and possessions that are damaged from the sewer back-up.
+Learn more about how home insurance covers water damage and water back-up and sewage overflow.